apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

 To use S3 bucket name per connection in :class:`~airflow.providers.amazon.aws.hooks.s3.S3Hook` methods, provide selected options in the connection's extra field.

-.. note:: The ``bucket_name`` parameter hook methods will override this connection setting.
+.. note:: The ``bucket_name`` parameter in hook methods will override this connection setting.

 .. code-block:: json